 Prices range from £3-15

-Cognito On The Corner on Mid Stocket Road is just one of the Cafe Cognito branches and it is my personal favourite of the 3 locations due to its unique building.
+Milton On The Corner on Mid Stocket Road is where the old Cognito on the Corner branch used to be before it was bought out by the owners of Milton Brasserie and it is my personal favourite of the 3 locations due to its unique building.

 Inside, there is a nice, calming atmosphere with a somewhat eclectic decor, where seating at each area feels like dining in a slightly different restaurant.
 There are booths, there are tables, you can opt to sit around the bar or you can request one of the private dining areas for larger groups, making it a great option for those that may like a little extra privacy.

 So, the breakfast menu is early!
 I think it’s served between 9-11 daily, which I do understand, yes, is breakfast time and it’s reasonable for those who live nearby but the Sunday brunch is between the hours of 12-4 which may be a lot more accessible for those that don’t live in the city and the brunch menu is more suited towards a typical late breakfast or Sunday lunch and for those with more of an appetite.